-Accordingly, the Board of Directors confirms that the Financial Statements of the Group and the Bank give a true and fair view of the:
+Accordingly, the Board of Directors confirm that the Financial Statements of the Group and the Bank give a true and fair view of the:

 - financial performance of the Group and the Bank for the financial year then ended